 To reserve on-campus housing, you need to submit a housing deposit.
 You can submit the non-refundable deposit online, by mail, or in person.
 Tip: Save a step and combine your housing deposit with your tuition deposit!

-The Residence Life Office will contact you with the housing forms, once your housing deposit has been processed.
+The Office of Student Engagement will contact you with the housing forms, once your housing deposit has been processed.
 The housing forms, including the application and roommate questionnaire are also available online, beginning in April.Submit Your Housing Deposit

 Our New Student Orientation Program is mandatory for all incoming international students.
 It is scheduled three days before the fall semester begins.

-After you enroll at D'Youville you will receive insurance enrollment information directly from HTH.
+After you enroll at D'Youville you will receive insurance enrollment information directly from the health insurance provider.
 The information will include a policy description and a benefit card.
-If you do not receive this information, please contact the Health Center at 716-829-8777 or stop in the office.
+If you do not receive this information, please contact ISS at 716-829-7874

 Entry Procedures & What to Bring